tpbnick/docs/docs/py-dictionaries.md

 ### A List in a Dictionary
 Rather than putting a dictionary inside a list, it's sometimes useful to put a list inside a dictionary.
 For example, consider how you might describe a pizza that someone is ordering.
 If you were to use only a list, all you could really store is a list of the pizza's toppings.
 With a dictionary, a list of toppings can be just one aspect of the pizza you're describing.

 In the following example, two kinds of information are stored for each pizza: a type of crust and a list of toppings.
-The list of toppings is a value associated with the key `'toppings'`.
-To use the items in the list, we give the name of the dictionary and the key `'toppings'`, as we would any value in the dictionary.
+The list of toppings is a value associated with the key `#!py 'toppings'`.
+To use the items in the list, we give the name of the dictionary and the key `#!py 'toppings'`, as we would any value in the dictionary.
 Instead of returning a single value, we get a list of toppings:
 ```py linenums="1"
 # Store information about a pizza being ordered.
 pizza = {